 CareSource uses evidence-based guidelines to ensure health care services and medications meet the standards of excellent medical practice and are the lowest cost alternative for the member.
 These requirements ensure appropriate use of these medications.

-Members may be required to pay copays for prescription drugs.
-Copay amounts vary based on plan and medication.
-Coinsurance is applied for specialty pharmacy.
-View the provider manual for more information, or call us at 1-855-852-5558.
+Members may be required to pay copays or coinsurance for prescription drugs.
+Copay or coinsurance amounts vary based on plan and medication.
+In general, higher tier drugs will have a higher copay or coinsurance compared to lower tiers View the Provider Manual for more information, or call us at 1-833-230-2101.

 CareSource updates the drug list regularly.
 Visit the Drug Formulary page for more information.

-A pharmacy will provide a generic drug if available in place of a brand-name drug.
+A pharmacy will provide a generic drug if available in place of a brand name drug.
 This is called generic substitution.
-Members and providers can expect the generic to produce the same effect and have the same safety profile as the brand-name drug.
-If a brand name product is requested when a generic equivalent is available, you may need to request prior authorization.
-Also, members may pay additional costs for brand name drugs when a generic equivalent is available.
+Members and providers can expect the generic drug to produce the same effect and have the same safety profile as the brand name drug.
+If a brand name drug is requested when an equivalent generic drug is available, you may need to request prior authorization.
+Also, members may pay additional costs for brand name drugs when an equivalent generic drug is available.

 Some drugs may require prior authorization before they will be covered.
 Refer to the drug formulary to determine which drugs need prior authorization.

-- Less than 90 morphine milligram equivalents per day
+- More than 80 morphine milligram equivalents per day

 Most specialty pharmacy medications require prior authorization from CareSource.
-Access our pharmacy policies by selecting Policies from the Quick Links for more information.
+Refer to the Drug Formulary or the Authorization Requirements for Medications Under the Medical benefit to see which specialty medications require prior authorization.
+You can also access our pharmacy policies by selecting Policies from the Quick Links for more information.